angerangel/r3bazaar/README.md

 #How to build from source?

-Windows binaries are ready to use in make directory, use **r3-view.exe** but if you want to build from source, just go in *make* directory and launch:
+Windows binaries are ready to use in *build* directory, but if you want to build from source, just go in *make* directory and launch:

      make all